 We are constantly looking for grants, sponsorships and donations from small business corporations and would welcome any suggestions sent our way.

-Since we are trying to show what the town was like we had to tell about the folks who settled here.
-Along the way we started connecting with descendants of some of the town's early settlers.
+Our annual historical festival where we show what the town was like.
+Weo tell about the folks who settled here.
+Often connecting with descendants of some of the town's early settlers.
 Many come to see where Smartsville, Timbuctoo and Sucker Flat were and what they were like.
-It has turned into a family reunion of sorts.
+It has turned into a town reunion of sorts.
 We have been able to learn more about the original settlers and even unite cousins who had lost track of the family tree and introduced people whose ancestors were neighbors and friends.

 Pioneer Day started out as a way to get people to come to Smartsville to see the work we have done on the restoration of the former Church of the Immaculate Conception.
 Then we thought a dose of gold rush living history would be fun to demonstrate what the area was like and why the church was such an important part of the community.